ens-labs/RewardsMaximizer/README.md

 ## Viewing Database Data

 To view the data stored in the SQLite database, you can use the SQLite command line interface or any SQLite database viewer tool.
-Below are the steps for both methods:

 ### Using SQLite Command Line Interface